fairtracks/fairtracks.net/content/markdown/index/index-01-intro.md

 ---
 title:
-subtitle: An abundance of genomic tracks at your fingertips
+subtitle: – An abundance of genomic data at your fingertips
 type: intro
 ---